 Gyokuro is not your everyday drinking green tea.
 It is something of an experience which should be savoured whenever you want to treat yourself.
-The brewing process is very different from most other tea and the texture and flavour of the tea is totally unique.
+The brewing process is very different from most other tea and the texture and flavour of the tea are totally unique.

 Gyokuro is made from heavily shaded green tea.
 In the same way as growing Tencha (to make Matcha), the shading stops the leaves from converting Theanine to Catechins and increases the amount of Chlorophyll.
-The resulting high Theanine content in the tea means that you get a huge mouthful of mood enhancing umami in your cup!
+The resulting high Theanine content in the tea means that you get a huge mouthful of mood-enhancing umami in your cup!

 The taste of this tea is something to prepare yourself for if you have not tried a quality Gyokuro before.
 Get ready for an intense Umami (rich and savoury) taste and super thick mouthfeel.
-For some people the umami is too strong but I think that this particular Gyokuro balances the umami with herbaceous top notes.
+For some people, the umami is too strong but I think that this particular Gyokuro balances the umami with herbaceous top notes.

 We always recommend experimenting with brewing parameters however we suggest that you try the following method at least once to have the full Gyokuro experience.